MareenCZE/garmin-activities-map/README.md

  - https://github.com/polyvertex/fitdecode

 TODO
-- highlight selected activity (commented out for now, increases size)
 - resolve python-garminconnect fork
+- resolve Closure warnings
+- update readme
+- find all activities in a selection rectangle
 - put it online - hosting with python and storage, lambdas?
-- update readme
-- filtering by year, lazy loading